-- (1) Field pricing support is independent support intended to give the CO a detailed analysis report of the contractor's cost proposal.
-The field pricing support personnel include, but are not limited to, COs, contract auditors, price analysts, quality assurance personnel, and engineers.
+Field pricing support is independent support intended to give the CO a detailed analysis and report of the contractor's cost proposal or other areas related to contract pricing.
+Field pricing support personnel include, but are not limited to, COs, auditors, price analysts, quality assurance personnel, and engineers.
+The CO may request field pricing support when necessary.

-- (2) The CO may request field pricing support when such support is deemed necessary before negotiating any contracts or modifications.
-Methods of field pricing support may include:

-- (a) Rate verifications;

-- (b) Third party audit;

-- (c) Estimating system audit; and

-- (d) Proposal analysis.

 f.
-Pre-and post-award audits.
+Pre- and Post-Award Audits.